Updated: Jun 17, 2020

 Call 911 for ambulance (only if needed) and police (to make a police report).

 This next one is new to me: I asked the other driver to exchange information, but they did not want to.
 So when the police officer arrived, I asked if we should have exchanged information.
 And the Officer said that exchanging information is no longer needed, if the Police Report is made.
 The Officer continued that giving the other driver your phone number and address can sometimes lead to unwanted communication.
 The Police Report captures all of the Insurance information, as well.
-However, if they police will not come (due to no injuries, or limited manpower), then you will need to exchange information.
+However, if the police will not come (due to no injuries, or limited manpower), then you will need to exchange information before leaving the scene.
 Name, address, phone #, Insurance Policy #.
-Try to take a picture of the Drivers License and Insurance Card.
+Try to take a picture of the Drivers License, Insurance Card, and License Plate.

 Take pictures of the auto accident damages.
 It can be used to assess damages, confirm the limit to damages so that no pre-existing or future damages are added on in error.

 Take pictures of the other driver.
-I used this to let my insurance company know that the other driver was visibly pregnant, and who actually got out of the driver’s seat.
-It could also show the physical condition of the other driver/passengers.
+It could prove to your insurance company the status of the other driver (wearing a leg brace or visibly pregnant, or who actually got out of the driver’s seat, etc. It could also show the physical condition of the other driver/passengers.

 Call the tow truck.
-In one accident, the firemen were able to help me gather my bumper and other items, and I was able to drive away.
+In minor cases, the firemen will help you to pick up detached bumpers and other items, and then you can drive away.
 But, if you can’t drive away, you will need the tow truck.
-So, First, make sure you need a tow.
-Otherwise AAA or your Roadside Service will charge that call against your total calls for the year.
+So, First, make sure you need a tow, because if you request AAA or your Roadside Service to come out, they will count this request against your total calls for the year.

 Go by a pain reliever, such as Motrin or Bayer or Tylenol.
 You may have soreness or whiplash tomorrow.
 Disclaimer: I am not a medical professional, so I cannot give you medical advice.

-Call a family member or friend to follow you home, if you feel a little uneasy or fearful or shaky.
-Just in order to give you peace of mind.
+If you will be driving your wrecked car home, call a family member or friend to follow you home, because you might feel a little uneasy or fearful or shaky.
+Their presence will give you peace of mind.